MichAuto > Blog > MichAuto News > Industry Collaboration Panel: Moving the Michigan Mobility Needle

 March 27, 2019

-During MICHauto’s 2019 Annual Meeting on Tuesday, March 29 at the Detroit Athletic Club, The Detroit News’ Daniel Howes moderated a discussion on industry collaboration between New Economy Initiative’s Pamela Lewis, Magna International’s Jim Tobin, and Ford X’s Kristin Welch.
+During MichAuto’s 2019 Annual Meeting on Tuesday, March 29 at the Detroit Athletic Club, The Detroit News’ Daniel Howes moderated a discussion on industry collaboration between New Economy Initiative’s Pamela Lewis, Magna International’s Jim Tobin, and Ford X’s Kristin Welch.

 “I have the unique experience of working on the technology and OEM side,” said Welch in discussing the intersection between startup culture and traditional mobility.
 Ford X is creating a safe space for startups within OEM, she said.